Houston vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Sweet 16

 Houston vs. Miami (FL) Betting Trends

-- Houston has put together a 19-16-1 ATS record so far this year.

-- Cougars games have hit the over 16 out of 36 times this season.
+- In the Cougars' 36 games this season, the combined scoring has gone over the point total 16 times.

-- Miami (FL) has won 19 games against the spread this year, while failing to cover 14 times.
+- Miami (FL) has covered 19 times in 33 chances against the spread this year.

-- The Hurricanes and their opponents have combined to hit the over 15 out of 33 times this year.
+- So far this season, 15 out of the Hurricanes' 33 games with an over/under have hit the over.

 Houston Futures Odds